TrilokGeer/metadata-controller/docs/Proposal.md

 1. "add" - Controller adds tags to the cloud resources.
 In case of an existing entry for the tag, the add operation fails with an error.
 2. "update" - Controller updates existing tags for the cloud resources.
 If there is no existing entry, controller tries to add the tag to cloud resources based on maximum limit policy.
 3. "delete" - Controller removes tags from the cloud resources.
-In case of error, user intervention is required to remove tags manually from the cloud resources.
+In case of specific errors, user intervention may be required to remove tags manually from the cloud resources.

 ### Cloud provider authentication